 Wi-Fi Calling is a free service when calling or messaging to a US, US Virgin Islands or Puerto Rico number.
 See the following table for a summary of call types:

-|Call Type||Charges||Utilize monthly plan minutes|
+|Call Type||Charges||Uses monthly plan minutes|

 |Calls from, to and between US, US Virgin Islands, and Puerto Rico numbers.||$0||None|

 |Calls made from the US, US Virgin Islands and Puerto Rico to international numbers.||Subject to CDMA international calling plan rates.||Varies by CDMA international calling plan.|